hzla/Pokeweb-Live/README.md

    	 $ pip install ndspy

-You can now star the server with
+You can now start the server with

 	$ ruby routes.rb